 The Internal Auditor reports administratively to the University Secretary and functionally to the Audit Committee of the Board of Governors.

 University Archives and Records Management

-The University Archivist and is responsible for the management of corporate records and information resources in all media across the organization by leading and supervising an integrated programme encompassing records management, access to information and protection of privacy, copyright and archives.
+The University Archivist is responsible for the management of corporate records and information resources in all media across the organization by leading and supervising an integrated programme encompassing records management, access to information and protection of privacy and archives.
 The records management programme provides systematic control of the University’s official records from their creation or receipt to their distribution, use, maintenance and disposition.
 The access to information and protection of privacy programme co-ordinates University compliance with its legal obligations under the provincial Freedom of Information and Protection of Privacy Act; to provide the public a right of access to University records subject only to specific and limited exceptions; to give individuals a right of access to, and correction of, personal information about themselves; and to protect personal privacy by ensuring only authorized collection, use, and disclosure of personal information.
 The archives programme acquires original records that document all programmes and activities of the University or that enhance its teaching and research programmes.

 Services common to all programmes include: developing information management policies, procedures, standards and strategies, and offering advice and training.
-The University Archives and Records Services office is located in MBC 0400.
+The University Archives and Records Management office is located in MBC 0400.
 Its website is www.sfu.ca/archives